mattwilliams5/terraform-project/README.md

 # terraform-project
-Deploys wordpress site to aws with terraform
+Deploys wordpress site to aws with terraform once you clone and run this code you will need to go to the dev site that you set up before prod!!
+This way you can configure/install wordpress.
+I will add another prod script here in the near future!

 ## Create AWS account and IAM user before doing the following